bgoonz/docs-collection/github/github/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/index.md

   - /github/collaborating-with-issues-and-pull-requests/reviewing-changes-in-pull-requests/
   - /articles/reviewing-and-discussing-changes-in-pull-requests/
   - /articles/reviewing-changes-in-pull-requests
-intro: 'After a pull request has been opened, you can review and discuss the set of proposed changes.'
+intro: "After a pull request has been opened, you can review and discuss the set of proposed changes."
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
-  ghae: '*'
+  ghae: "*"
 topics:
   - Pull requests
 children: